 If you experience any of the following symptoms, seek medical help from a vascular surgeon:

 Endovascular Surgery: This method uses minimally invasive techniques with small incisions, resulting in quicker recovery and shorter hospital stays.
-Common procedures include angioplasty, stent placement, and thrombolytic therapy.
+Common procedures include angioplasty, ablation, stent placement, stent graft placement and thrombolytic therapy.

 Open Surgery: Involves larger incisions to directly access and treat affected blood vessels.
-Although recovery times and hospital stays are typically longer than with endovascular surgery, it is necessary for procedures such as carotid endarterectomy and bypass surgery.
+Although recovery times and hospital stays are typically longer compared to endovascular surgery.
+Open surgery is suggested for procedures such as carotid endarterectomy and bypass surgery.

 Endovascular procedures have become increasingly preferred, reducing the frequency of open surgeries for vascular conditions.
 However, open surgery remains crucial for complex cases that require direct access and meticulous treatment of vascular issues.